teknopaul/lmms/FORK_README.md

 * TCO changes
     * double a clips length
     * index selected clips e.g.  bd1 bd2 bd3 bd4
-    * fade in & fade out notes in a clip, without an automation track!
+    * fade in & fade out all notes in a clip, without an automation track!
+    * fade in & fade out selected notes in piano roll
     * create flams and 2 types of sequenced echos
-    * fade in and fade out also available for selected notes inthe piano roll
 * Ducking controller
-	* A smooth advanced sidechain, using crazy bezier math
+	* A smooth advanced sidechain, using crazy bezier math, essential for pumping beats without an automation track
+	* Fader riding (essentially slow slight ducking) for HH lines over 1, 2 or 4 bars, without an automation track
 * Physical Midi Controller
-    * Use a phsical midi controller to navigate in LMMS
+    * Use a physical midi controller to navigate in LMMS
-* Tap reverb plaugin, has text telling you what reverb you are using.
+* Tap reverb plugin, has text telling you what reverb you are using
+* Bezier Synth
+	* A new type of synth using different math to create sound waves
+	* Enables sound mutation of the wave form as its played

 ## Directory selector